Ha0Tang/AttentionGAN/README.md

 This source code is inspired by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), [GestureGAN](https://github.com/Ha0Tang/GestureGAN), and [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN).

 ## Contributions
-If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([hao.tang@unitn.it](hao.tang@unitn.it)).
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([bjdxtanghao@gmail.com](bjdxtanghao@gmail.com)).

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
 If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.